 Click here for a downloadable map of Cathedral Camp that shows the location of these parking lots.

 Volunteers are the backbone of any good triathlon.
-If you aren’t racing this year’s Patriot Half but still want to be a part of the action, help support the event as a volunteer.
+If you aren’t racing in the Patriot Half but want to be a part of the action, help support the event as a volunteer.
 All volunteers (minimum 3 hour commitment) get a free ticket to the post-race catered meal and the satisfaction of contributing your support to the athletes that are giving it their all in this long distance triathlon.
-From set up the day before the race, Friday, June 15th, to any of the varied jobs on race day, Saturday, June 16th, we can use your help.
+From pre-race set up on Thursday and Friday, June 17-18th, to any of the varied jobs on race day, Saturday, June 19th, we can use your help.

 Attention community groups: Are you looking to raise money for your organization or your designated charity?
 We can help!
 We believe in the value of building strong relationships with local community groups and work with many across our events.
 Volunteer to help at our races and we’ll make a donation to the charity of your choice.
 If you are looking to raise money for a good cause email us at info@SunMultisportEvents.com… we’d love to hear from you.

-Transfers to other SME races: Registered athletes that are unable to race may transfer to another 2019 SME race.
-Transfer requests must be made no less than 30 days from the race date.
+- Transfers to Other SME Races: Registered athletes that are unable to race may transfer to another 2021 SME race.
+Transfer requests must be made no later than 5/30/21.
 If the registration fee for the race transferred to is LESS than the registration fee already paid, the difference in price is forfeited.
 If the registration fee for the race transferred to is MORE than the registration fee paid you will be required to pay the difference in registration fees.
 Note that any USAT fees collected during the registration process are transmitted directly to USAT and are, therefore, not refundable by SME (contact USAT for a refund request).
 Online processing fees are also non-refundable.